-After consultation with your Director/Dean/Manager/Supervisor send the completed and signed 48/52 Weeks Per Year Working Arrangements Authority Form (DOC 97KB) to Human Resources, 4th Floor, S Block along with a completed Leave Form for the 'normal' 20 days annual leave.
+After consultation with your Director/Dean/Manager/Supervisor send the completed and signed 48/52 Weeks Per Year Working Arrangements Authority Form (DOC 97KB) to Human Resources, 4th Floor, S Block along with a completed Absence Request Form for the 'normal' 20 days annual leave.

 |Human Resources will process the 48/52 Weeks Per Year Working Arrangements Authority Form and the original will be kept on your personal file.